rudeyak/texts/fido4u.md

 **Why FIDO2 MFA is your security upgrade**

-**Why it matters:** Executives are prime targets for cyberattacks.
-Your online accounts—email, banking, social media—are treasure troves for cybercriminals.
+**Why it matters:** Executives are prime targets for cyberattacks, and sophisticated attackers prize access to _any_ of your accounts, business _or_ personal.
+Your online presence — email, banking, shopping, social media, etc. — are treasure troves for cybercriminals.
 Traditional MFA methods (like SMS codes) are vulnerable to phishing and SIM-swapping attacks.
 FIDO2, a cutting-edge authentication standard, provides unparalleled protection by eliminating passwords and integrating strong device-based security.

 **The big picture:** FIDO2-enabled MFA secures your accounts using cryptographic keys stored on hardware devices or built into smartphones.
 Even if a hacker obtains your password, FIDO2 blocks access without your physical device.